 As Accounting Officer of BASE Academy Trust I have considered my responsibility to notify the Academy Trust Board of Trustees and the Education and Skills Funding Agency of material irregularity, impropriety and noncompliance with ESFA terms and conditions of funding, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2020.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.

-I confirm that I and the Academy Trust Board of Trustees are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2020.
+I confirm that I and the Academy Trust Board of Trustees are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academy Trust Handbook 2021.

-I confirm that the following instances of material irregularity, impropriety or funding non-compliance discovered to date have been notified to the board of trustees and ESFA.
-If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.
+I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+A. If any instances are identified after the date of this statement, these will be notified to the Governing Body and ESFA.